 To determine eligibility for, or continuation of, designated and specialized client services programs and their respective benefits; to provide administrative and technical support for designated program operations and the provision of services; to track and monitor the continuing quality of services provided and client needs to ensure compliance with program guidelines and regulations; and to function as an integral and supportive member of assigned departmental and multi-disciplinary team(s).
 DISTINGUISHING CHARACTERISTICS

 This is the entry level class in the Eligibility Specialist series.
+This class is distinguished from Eligibility Specialist Trainee by the assignment of entry-level Eligibility Specialist duties whereas the Trainee level is a temporary assignment intended to train and qualify incumbents to eventually promote into the series.
 This class is distinguished from the journey level by the performance of the more routine tasks and duties assigned to positions within this series.
 Employees at this level are not expected to perform with the same independence of direction and judgment on matters allocated to the journey level.
-Since this class is typically used as a training class, employees may have only limited or no directly related work experience.
-Employees work under immediate supervision while learning job tasks.
+Employees may have only limited or no directly related work experience.
+Employees work under immediate supervision while performing job tasks.
 SUPERVISION RECEIVED AND EXERCISED

 Receives immediate supervision from supervisory or management staff and may receive technical and functional supervision from an Eligibility Specialist - Senior.
 EXAMPLES OF ESSENTIAL DUTIES Duties may include, but are not limited to, the following: